tact-lang/tact.vim/doc/headless-readme.md

 ### Completion

 By default this plugin sets an `omnifunc` option to provide auto-completions by triggering <kbd>CTRL-x</kbd><kbd>CTRL-o</kbd> in INSERT mode.
-However, if you're using an LSP client for Tact language, it may overwrite this option and disable the completion and basic linting capabilities provided by this plugin alongside of it.
+However, if you're using an LSP client for Tact language, it may overwrite this option and turn off the completion and basic linting capabilities provided by this plugin alongside it.

-In order to prevent that behaviour you may want to bind completion features of this plugin to a `competefunc` option (which is quite conveniently triggered by <kbd>CTRL-x</kbd><kbd>CTRL-u</kbd> in INSERT mode).
+To prevent that behavior, you may want to bind the completion features of this plugin to a `competefunc` option (which is quite conveniently triggered by <kbd>CTRL-x</kbd><kbd>CTRL-u</kbd> in INSERT mode).
 Add the following to your `~/.vimrc` (or `~/_vimrc` on Windows) if you'd like to prefer and bind `completefunc` over `omnifunc`:

 ```vim
 " CTRL-x CTRL-u instead of CTRL-x CTRL-o